dfgitn4j/repl-cypher-shell/README.md

      visualize large sets of data, but it's functionality is not targeted at the development workflow scenario I am looking for.

    ...
-And C
+And C.<p></p>
      &nbsp;&nbsp;&nbsp;...
-Most of the code for `repl-cypher-shell.sh` was already built for another database command line tool a in a project long ago and far away.
+Most of the code for `repl-cypher-shell.sh` was already built for another database command line tool for a project long ago and far away.
 I think you can tell from the style.
-Should redo in python.
+The last sentence is my way of apologizing for this being a shell script that should've been done in Python.
 OK.
 Four reasons.

 #### `repl-cypher-shell.sh` allows you to: